sdondley/ClimateChangeChat/notes/current-notes.md

 * can never have enough
     * but I think I got at least 90% of what I need
 * got m1 on synergy
+    * going to use it primarily for messaging apps
+        * use 4 regularly
+            * discord
+            * skype
+            * messages
+            * messenger
 * ipad now controlled via universal control
     * seems a bit buggy
     * no hot keys to switch between screens